 Schools team to liaise with the Croydon Youth Council

-SN and TH Sergeants to initiate local networking with their teams to build relationships with organisations local to their areas
+SN and TH Sergeants to initiate local networking with their teams to build relationships with organisations local to their areas.

-Co chairs to support their sergeant with this (Magdalene and Alex, Nicky and Ediz)
+Co-chairs to support their sergeant with this (Magdalene and Alex, Nicky and Ediz)

 Ward panel chairs and the local police to liaise with schools to onboard young people as representatives from their schools unto the ward panel meetings.
 Ensuring that there are active youth voices.